CloudDevOpsEMEA/aws-atc-ts-grafana/walkthrough.md

   ...
 ```

-**Gauges** is one of the metric types supposed by StatsD, besided counters and timers
+**Gauges** is one of the metric types supported by StatsD, besides counters and timers

-We can have a visual representation of the StatsD gauges inside Graphite by surfing to the URL hinted in above as well
+We can have a visual representation of the StatsD gauges inside Graphite by surfing to the URL hinted above as well

 ![Graphite BIG-IP StatsD TS Gauges](./imgs/graphite-bigip-ts-gauges.png)
 *Graphite BIG-IP StatsD TS Gauges*
 <br />
 <br />

-We can have a visual representation of the Graphite Events inside Graphite by surfing to the URL on the /events endpoint
+We can have a visual representation of the Graphite Events inside Graphite by surfing to the URL on the `/events` endpoint

 ![Graphite BIG-IP Graphite Events](./imgs/graphite-bigip-ts-events.png)